-It is not too soon to begin preparing public input for the 2021 edition of NFPA 101: Life Safety Code.
-The Life Safety Code is the most widely used source for strategies to protect people based on building construction, protection, and occupancy features that minimize the effects of fire and related hazards.
-Unique in the field, it is the only document that covers life safety in both new and existing structures.
+The Life Safety Code — a regulatory product developed by the National Fire Protection Association — is the most widely used source for strategies to protect people based on building construction, protection, and occupancy features that minimize the effects of fire and related hazards.
+It is the only document that covers life safety in both new and existing structures.
+It forms the template for another NFPA product — NFPA 5000: Building Construction and Safety Code — which is a competitor product to the International Code Council’s flagship document: International Building Code.

 We have been advocating in this document since the 2003 edition in which we submitted candidate code changes such as the following: